Gioant/Mooc.fi-Java-Programming-Part-1/README.md

 ## About this Github Repo

-I Wanted a way to save the exercises while also making it public for others to see while also looking back and improve upon in the future.
+I wanted a way to save the exercises and making it public for others to see.
+While also being able to look back and improve upon in the future.
 I find when one becomes more experienced they can look back at their beginning coding journey and laugh at some of their mistakes but also hopefully able to optimze it.

 # F.A.Q